What is a Competitive Analysis and How to Do One

 The best part of performing your research is that you can adjust the scope of what you’re looking for whenever you want.
 If you find the above metrics aren’t giving you the information you want, adjust accordingly.

-How to do a Competitive Analysis?
+How To Do a Competitive Analysis

-1. Determine What You Want to Compare
+1. Determine What You Want To Compare

 When it comes to what you want to compare, it can be a product, a service, or even a social media channel or presence.